 Global climate change, nutrient deposition, changes in plant community composition,

-increases in atmospheric CO2 concentrations, and other disturbances all have the potential
+increases in atmospheric CO2 concentrations, and other disturbances all alter important ecosystem properties,

-the mechanisms underlying important ecosystem processes well enough to predict the
+understand the mechanisms underlying important ecosystem processes well enough to

 In an effort to improve our understanding of how ecosystems function and predict their

 responses to disturbances, my goal is to gain insight into the controls on soil nutrient

 dynamics and SOM decomposition by linking the ecology of soil microorganisms to ecosystem

 >> Read more on Dr. Weintraub's website.